Lesson 3: Room By Room

 It was the most innocent and direct encouragement I could have asked for, and it was exactly the push I needed to begin.

-These pillows sparked so much joy that I finally gave myself permission to decorate based on what I loved, not what was trending.
+The pillows sparked so much joy that I finally gave myself permission to decorate based on what I loved, not what was trending.

 I spent about a year dreaming up a plan before I made a single change.
 I had this idea to create a simple color palette, but when I tried to follow the standard “three-color rule,” it just didn’t feel right.

-So, I threw out the rulebook and decided my home needed five (or more!) colors.
+So I threw out the rulebook and decided my home needed five (or more!) colors.
 The result was a process that brought my home to life, and I’m so excited to finally share it with you.

-Step 1: Start Small
+Start Small

 Focusing on a single, manageable project makes the process feel less daunting and a lot more fun.
 It’s the easiest way to get started, build confidence, and feel the joy of a finished space.